Educating for Change

 Through the fellowship, participants gain skills in creating formal and non-formal EE programs with measurable outcomes, build their understanding of quality and meaningful educational experiences, and have the accessibility to tools, resources, and mentors to grow as a skilled EE provider.

 Through the Fellowship Program and support from BRN, I had the opportunity to attend the NAAEE conference, which was my first ever large national conference.
 At the event, I got to meet many great people in person including my colleagues and mentors from the program.
 The first session I attended, Advancing a Diverse and Resilient Green Careers Sector, really set the bar high for my expectations for the rest of the conference as three empowered women talked about their experiences in the field.
-They shared research and anecdotes showcasing the importance of increasing exposure of STEM-related fields for populations that are disproportionately impacted by environmental justice issues.
+They shared research and anecdotes showcasing the importance of increasing exposure to STEM-related fields for populations that are disproportionately impacted by environmental justice issues.
 The session was relevant to the services and opportunities BRN provides to enhance youth’s pursuit of the field through experiential work, culturally competent curriculum, and accessibility to mentors.

 I attended over 10 sessions that included traditional presentations, hands-on workshops, and an evaluation clinic.
 The conference also led nature walks, art ecology activities, tabling and field trips.
 In one of the sessions, I learned a lot about using Universal Design for Learning in creating inclusive EE programs so that we can be more welcoming and accessible for all learners.
 In another, a young, inspiring college student shared their invention of “Watershed Clue,” an interactive game about watersheds built using NOAA’s MWEE framework.
 Since then, I’ve been extremely motivated to leverage existing frameworks to incorporate more collaborative activities that allow for artistic expression and integrates outdoor exploration that meets an individual’s learning needs.